ponycode/pony-config/README.md

 ## Locking Config Against Changes
 Once the configuration is set, you can lock it against further changes.
 Pass *true* to have change attempts throw an exception, or set { 'exceptionOnLocked' : true } in your config options.
-Once locked, all calls to set() or use...() will do nothing (or throw an exception if exceptionOnLocked is true).
+Once locked, all attempts to apply or set config will do nothing (or throw an exception if exceptionOnLocked is true).

 In development and testing, it's probably best to throw an exception as these are programming errors.
 For example, the following code snippet only sets exceptionOnLocked while the environment is _dev_.